feichtingerm/rdmlifesciunivie/rdm_lifesciences_liascript-course_v1.md

 Step 3: Processing
 --------------------
 Data processing is the phase in the project where data is converted into a desired format and prepared for analysis.
-When data has been freshly collected, data processing includes some automated steps in a workflow that perform format conversion, quality check and preprocessing following a standardised protocol.
+When data has been freshly collected, data processing includes some automated steps in a workflow that perform format conversions, quality checks, and preprocessing following a standardised protocol.
 The main aim of processing is to:

-* Convert data into readable format giving it the shape and form necessary for downstream analysis;
+* Convert data into readable format, giving it the shape and form necessary for downstream analysis.
 * Discard bad or low quality data in order to create clean, high-quality dataset for reliable results.

 When data is imported from existing sources, e.g. data to be reused from another project, processing can also include manual steps to make it suitable for analysis.
 These steps include but are not limited to:

-* Making changes to data formats such that different datasets will be compatible for integration with each other;
+* Making changes to data formats such that different datasets will be compatible for integration with each other.
 * Changing coding systems or ontologies for the data to bring everything to the same level; filtering data such that only data suitable for the project is retained.

 After data processing, clean data is ready for analysis and should therefore be available to the members of the project team that need to perform the next steps.
 Data processing is important to ensure good quality of the collected data and to prepare it for meaningful data analysis.
 Accurate data processing is also essential for combining two or more datasets into a single dataset.
 An accurate documentation of every step done during data processing is key for the reproducibility of your result.
 Processing data correctly makes it easy to arrange, easy to analyse, and saves a lot of space.^1^